-Figure 8: STUDIO VI "In-between" Moderator(s) Murat Sönmez, Aslı Özbek, Nihat Eyce Assistant(s) Mert Doğaray, Kevser Özkul Students Tülay Haspolat, Gizem Aliçay, Çağrı Sarıkoyuncu, Kerime Hatun Uğurlu, Rıza Durmuş
+Figure 8: STUDIO VI "In-between" Moderator(s) Murat Sönmez, Ash Özbek, Nihat Eyce Assistant(s) Mert Doğaray, Kevser Özkul Students Tülay Haspolat, Gizem Aliçay, Çağrı Sarıkoyuncu, Kerime Hatun Uğurlu, Rıza Durmuş

 Betonart Summer School 2019 limits its scope to particular building material through implementing an ordinary building fragment to pave the way for creative, innovative, traceable, and comparable processes.
 As Adrian Forty (2006) argues; concrete is "not a material, it is a process: concrete is made from sand and gravel and cement - but sand and gravel and cement do not make concrete; it is the ingredient of human labor that produces concrete" (pp.35-36).
 Concrete becomes a product, to put in another way, being embodied in the "walls" of the summer school - only with the help of human labor, design, and time.
 Therefore, these six concrete walls follow diverse paths in developing design ideas in the given parameters.
-They have appeared by ten days together with their different aesthetics, richness, and variety.6 The summer school was intended to provide students with the ground to gain skills in hands-on experiments with the material.
+They have appeared by ten days together with their different aesthetics, richness, and variety.5 The summer school was intended to provide students with the ground to gain skills in handson experiments with the material.
 Concrete walls are both the products of material-based design and that of hands-on work.
 Emphasizing hands in the teaching process of architectural design reminds a definition of architecture by Juhani Pallasmaa (2009): "Architecture is also a product of the knowing hand.
 The hand grasps the physicality and materiality of thought and turns it into a concrete image" (p.16).
 The concrete walls address the relationship of the body to space and materiality.
 On the other hand, architecture students witnessed the whole stages of a building process from concept to implementation.
 While participating in teamwork, the students established open communication between the groups and people on campus through exchanging comments, ideas, and hand tools, etc., and they also socialized with their colleagues and friends.
 It can be argued that the summer school to be an attempt in blurring the boundaries between the studio and the site, design and implementation, architecture theory and architecture practice, reality and representation, and virtual and the physical.
 By making concrete walls, the school complements the idea of integrity with theory and practice both in architecture education and practice.
 Theory not only explains the practice but also guides the practice.
+Hence, each wall attempted to reveal a design idea: Therefore, concrete walls are architectural models in their own way, so every wall is a mockup of itself.
+To be sure, they are also architectural structures.
+As Jane Jacobs points out: "The model is no longer the imitation of a building but becomes itself a building" (Jacobs, 1958).
+Along with their primary purposes, architectural models are formed as "semi-independent objects of art, or at least of aesthetic appreciation" (Pallasmaa, 2009, p.59).
+So, further and deeper study should be carried out to analyze the creation of buildings and "the making of architecture" in the case of the Betonart architecture Summer School 2019.

-6 Forty argues; not that concrete has only one aesthetic, but that it has much aesthetics (Forty, 2006).
+5 Forty argues; not that concrete has only one aesthetic, but that it has much aesthetics (Forty, 2006).